 Day 3 – Disappointment Lake to Martha Lake

 Trail: Moderate-to-intense uphill, intense downhill, then long gradual hike up Goddard Canyon

-A moderate morning hike will take through a stunning Red Mountain Basin, passing Hell For Sure Lake before crossing over Hell For Sure Pass into Goddard Canyon for lunch.
-After an intense downhill, we’ll follow the headwaters of the San Joaquin River up canyon to camp at Martha Lake, at the base of Mt.
+A moderate morning hike will take us over Hell For Sure Pass and then through stunning Goddard Canyon where we’ll break for lunch along the headwaters of the San Joaquin River.
+We’ll follow the headwaters of the San Joaquin River up canyon, then off-trail, to camp at Martha Lake, at the base of Mt.
 Goddard.

 Day 4 – Martha Lake to Rainbow Lake, with summit of Mt.
 Goddard